DLimaRafael/djangokeep/README.md

 ### What can it do?
 - Basic note taking
-  - Creating, deleting and archiving notes (WIP)
+  - Creating, deleting and archiving notes

 ### How to run it
 1. Clone this repository